 Load the speech signal.
 The recording is a woman saying "MATLAB".
 The sampling frequency is 7418 Hz.

-Use the spectrogram to identify a voiced segment for analysis.
+spectrogram function to identify a voiced segment for analysis.

 Extract the segment from 0.1 to 0.25 seconds for analysis.
 The extracted segment corresponds roughly to the first vowel, /ae/, in "MATLAB".